Video Gamer is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Prices subject to change. Learn more

 It also adds accessibility, and lessens frustration.
 In its early going Dying Light can be both a little overwhelming in its loot and crafting systems, as well as quite difficult, especially against human opponents.
 Weapons break easily, good parts aren’t that easy to find, zombies are tougher than they look.
-With your mates, there’s an evening of the odds, especially if (like me) they’re already at a higher level and can furnish you with all sorts of Good Shit.
+With your mates, there’s an evening of the odds, especially if (like me) they’re already at a higher level and can furnish you with all sorts of goods.
 Items are exchanged, health is divvied out, survivors are downed and not dead when they run out of health.
 It makes a slow start more appealing.

 What it doesn’t do is propel Dying Light from being a good game (and one that has made me laugh on numerous occasions) into a great one: there’s always a feeling that it doesn’t do quite enough to add to the template laid by its many influences.
 That mid-game change I mentioned is welcome, but also obvious as to where it’s come from.
 And unlike the better Assassin’s Creed’s from which it pulls, the setting isn’t quite enough to really drag those who tire of zombie-swatting through to the end.

 It has a compulsive quality however, helped by how fundamentally well-built it is and how you grow in power by feeding those compulsions.
 You’ll aspire to find everything on the map, own every safehouse.
 It’s empty greed, of course: another slice of pizza even after you’ve tired of it.
 As another player said to me: “You’ll grab everything, but never want to play it again once you do so”.
 True, true.
-But you’ll have a fuck-ton of fun doing it.
+But you’ll have loads of fun doing it.

 30/1/2015 | Initial Impressions